 What sunscreen should I use if I sweat a lot?

-For those who often feel sweating during outdoor activities or sports, choosing water and sweat-proof sunscreen is important.
+For those who often feel sweating during outdoor activities or sports, or simply working outside, choosing water and sweat-proof sunscreen is important.
 A good option is to look for sunscreens containing zinc oxide or titanium dioxide, as these provide broad-spectrum protection against UVA and UVB rays.

 However, it is important to remember that no sunscreen can provide 100% protection from the sun's rays.
 That is why taking other precautions, such as clothing covering your skin and staying in the shade when possible, is still important.